strylith/Kina-Resort-main/DEPLOYMENT.md

 - Ensure backend is running and accessible

 ### Database connection errors
+- Verify DATABASE_URL format is correct
+- Check password is URL-encoded if it has special characters
-- Verify Supabase credentials
+- Verify database is accessible from deployment platform

+### GitHub Actions failing
-- Check if database migrations are run
+- Check all secrets are set correctly
+- Verify RAILWAY_TOKEN is valid (if using Railway)
+- Check workflow logs for specific errors

+## 🚀 Automated Deployment

+With GitHub Actions configured:

+1. **Make changes** to your code
+2. **Commit and push** to `main` branch
+3. **GitHub Actions** automatically:
+   - Tests your code
-- Check Supabase project status
+   - Connects to Supabase

-## 📞 Support

-- GitHub Issues: [Your Repo Link]
-- Email: support@your-domain.com
+   - Deploys backend
+   - Updates live site
+4. **Done!** Your app is live

+No manual deployment needed! 🎉

 ---

-**Your app is ready for deployment! 🚀**
+**Your app is ready for automated deployment with Supabase! 🚀**